 Another important aspect is that the academic blog ResPublica contributes to the scientific and research activities of ICS, by publishing analyses on current topics and issues related to public debate and policy making in the country, promoting ideas and solutions related to the needs of the public sector and the industry and building a thorough research base that can be used for the education process.

-ResPublica is funded by the British Embassy in Skopje as part of the project “Connect the Dots: Improved Policies Through Civic Participation”.
+ResPublica is funded by the British Embassy in Skopje as part of the project “Use of facts-based journalism to raise awareness of and counteract disinformation in the North Macedonia media space (Use Facts)”.